alistair7/boxcutter/README.md

 left, or write a placeholder for the size and seek back to correct it after writing the rest of the box.
 (Or buffer the whole box in memory, but boxcutter never does that.)
 If neither of those is possible, boxcutter will exit with an error.

+A similar issue exists when compressing or decompressing boxes, as we need to write the header before we know how big the resulting box will be.